-Read here: ONE-TO-ONE COMMUNICATION AND MARKETING ARE KEY IN THESE TIMES https://bit.ly/37Foiqf
+Read here: ONE-TO-ONE COMMUNICATION AND MARKETING ARE KEY IN THESE TIMES https://bit.ly/37Foiqf.

 TO THE STATE, to its powers, its entities, and the dignities that this supreme entity grants to a few, we must tell them: do you not know who I am?
-I am the essential citizen of the Nation, who is protected by the laws, who pays the taxes, defends sovereignty, or in simple words, whom the constitution privileges as the epicenter of power.
+I am the essential citizen of the Nation, who is protected by the laws, pays the taxes, defends sovereignty, or in simple words, whom the constitution privileges as the epicenter of power.
 Then we must let the State know that it does not exist without every citizen, that everyone counts equally, and everyone has the same rights and duties.
 The privilege of a preferential position in the State is not superior to the law in society.

 Thus in this way, the relationship between the majority of individuals according to the title or condition they hold facing an overwhelming minority is increasingly hypocritical.
-Politicians, the state, and companies invest large sums of money in advertising to win new people in every cause.
+Politicians, the State, and companies invest large sums of money in advertising to win new people in every cause.
 They forget that the best advertisement is a good service or product quality.
-Wouldn’t it be better if these minorities truly value the role of the majority and know who each one is in their equation?
-For example, those who aspire to be officials in the future, today do not take the trouble to assess the needs of citizens to propose solutions and rather hope that it is time for elections to look again at the majority they ignored in difficulty.
+Wouldn’t it be better if these minorities genuinely value the role of the majority and know who each one is in their equation?
+For example, those who aspire to be officials in the future today do not take the trouble to assess the needs of citizens to propose solutions and instead hope that it is time for elections to look again at the majority they ignored in difficulty.
 That is a game that must end.
 For this, each person must ask the minority that uses it, do you not know who I am?

 The author, communication, and marketing consultant can be contacted at email@example.com.